Khaled Khan: Personal life

+Career

 Litterateur Rashid Haider encouraged Khan into acting.
 He joined the theater troupe Nagorik Natya Sampradaya in 1978.
 His first theater performance was at the play Dewan Gazir Kissa.
 He performed in more than 30 plays for the troupe including Nurul Din er Sara Jibon and Darpan.
 He also directed for Nagarik Natya Sampraday and Subachan Natya Sangsad.

 Khan also acted in two films Poka Makorer Ghor Bosoti and Aha!.

+Awards

 On 22 January 2022, Khan was awarded the Ekushey Padak, the second most important award for civilians in Bangladesh.